-a.
-Applicants must state their need, the cause of the problem, how long the problem has existed and how the problem affects the community.
-Applicants must also document the urgency of the problem and what state/federal regulations are being violated, if any.
+Applicants must state their need, the cause of the problem, how long has the problem existed and how the problem affects the community.
+Applicants must also document the urgency of the problem and what state/federal regulations are being violated.
 The more an applicant documents a need in actual terms and figures, the stronger the application.
+For example: How many waterline breaks did the community experience in the past three years?
+What was the water loss associated with the breaks in lines?
+How much did it cost to repair the lines?
+In the case of high nitrates, discuss the nitrate levels, and potential effect on the community.
+Sewer Lagoon improvements.
 The applicant must explain the importance of this project need as compared to total community needs.
-Please include Letters of support which will be worth 5 points of your total points in this category.